Eliminate 80% of Diseases with Dr. David Katz

 Jonathan: Hey everyone Jonathan Bailor back with another bonus Smarter Science of Slim podcast.
 Friends you know sometimes when we have some, all of our guests are obviously brilliant people, some of guests there’s just a residency, there’s a rapport, there’s an insight where I am just like man we’ve got to get that person back on the show.
 Today’s guest is, he’s like superman.
 I mean the amount of concept this man generates is, the amount of brains he has is amazingly impressive.

 He is always a font on insight on scientific information.
 He is the author of the wonderful new book Disease Proof: The Remarkable Truth about What Makes Us Well.
-Which we talked about in detail in our first show.
+Which we talked about in detail in our first show (catch the latest on postbiotics, weight loss, and maintaining gut health as well).
 But today we’ve got some really provocative topics to cover.
 You know he is just an internationally renowned expert in chronic disease prevention and weight management.

 Back in 2012 he was recognized and still is one of the most influential figures in health promotion internationally.
 He’s a specialist in preventative medicine and the founding director of Yale Universities Prevention Research Center.
 He’s authored eleven other books besides Disease Proof.
 So there is no shortage of work.
 He’s working right now on essentially ridding the world of disease so you know why I love him.
 Dr. David L Katz welcome back to the show brother.